mathjax/MathJax-docs/server/preload.rst

    could need extra font data files to be loaded.
 Thus in version 4, it is always best to use the promise-based commands, when possible.

+   The eamples below show how to pre-load the needed font data so that you can still work synchronously even with the larger v4 fonts.

 -----

 .. _preload-basics: